dougeby/IntuneDocs/intune/troubleshoot-device-actions.md

 This is expected behavior.
 Google doesn't allow Factory Resetting of Work Profile devices from the MDM Provider.

 ### Why can I sign back into my Office apps after my device was retired?
-Because a retire doesn't revoke access tokens.
-This can be mitigated with Conditional Access policies.
+Because retiring a device doesn't revoke access tokens.
+You can use Conditional Access policies to mitigate this condition.

 ### How can I monitor a Retire/Wipe action after it was issued?
 Go to **Intune** > **Devices** > **Device Actions**.

 ### Why do wipes sometimes show as Pending indefinitely?
-Devices don't always report their status back to the Intune service before the reset was initiated.
+Devices don't always report their status back to the Intune service before the reset was started.
 So, the action shows as Pending.
-If you have confirmed the action was successful, delete the device from the service.
+If you've confirmed the action was successful, delete the device from the service.

-### What happens if I initiate a retire/wipe on a device that is offline or hasn't communicated with the service in a while?
+### What happens if I start a retire/wipe on an offline device or a device that hasn't communicated with the service in a while?
 The device will remain in **Retire/Wipe Pending** state until the MDM certificate expires.
-The MDM certificate lasts for one year from enrollment, and auto-renews every year.
+The MDM certificate lasts for one year from enrollment, and automatically renews every year.
 If the device checks in before the MDM certificate expires, it will be retired/wiped.
 If the device doesn't check in before the MDM certificate expires, it won't be able to check in to the service.
-180 days after the MDM certificate expires, the device will be automatically removed from the Azure Portal.
+180 days after the MDM certificate expires, the device will be automatically removed from the Azure portal.

 ## Reset Passcode action

 ### Why is the Reset Passcode action greyed out on my Android Device Admin enrolled device?
-Because it's running Android version 7.0 or higher.
-To combat Ransomware, Google removed the  passcode reset feature on the Device Admin API.
+To combat Ransom ware, Google removed the  passcode reset feature on the Device Admin API (applies to Android version 7.0 or higher devices).

 ### Why do I get a "Not Supported" message when I issue a passcode reset to my Android 8.0 or later Work Profile enrolled device?
 Because the Reset Token hasn't been activated on the device.
 To activate the Reset Token:
 1. You must require a Work Profile passcode in your Configuration Policy.
-2. The end-user must set an appropriate Work Profile passcode.
+2. The end user must set an appropriate Work Profile passcode.
-3. The end-user must accept the secondary prompt to allow passcode reset.
+3. The end user must accept the secondary prompt to allow passcode reset.
 After these steps are complete, you should no longer receive this response.

 ### Why am I prompted to set a new passcode on my iOS device when I issue the Remove Passcode action?
-Because one of your compliance policies requiers a passcode.
+Because one of your compliance policies requires a passcode.

 ## Next steps